Trails, Trappers, Trains and Travelers

 The late 1800’s and early 1900’s brought settlers who traveled by horseback and wagons.
 They came for agricultural and entrepreneurial opportunities provided by the rich natural resources abundant in this area.
 During this time the area, now known as Lava Hot Springs, was called “Dempsey”, after the well-know trapper, Bob Dempsey.
 Later the area was dubbed “ Hall City ”, after homesteader John Hall.
 Mr. Hall recognized the need for a town and filed the town site plot in 1911.
 Later, Mr. Hall donated property for a school, and Methodist/Episcopal Church, an LDS Church and a Catholic Church.
 On July 24, 1915 the village was officially incorporated and named Lava Hot Springs.
 Early roads were improved and a quality railroad station, complete with taxi and freight service, was built on the railroad tracks above Lava Hot Springs.
 The railroad service to Lava Hot Springs encouraged an increase in visitors who came to partake in the diverse benefits of the natural hot water.
 Soon hotels, apartments, restaurants, butcher shops, mercantiles and saloons grew around the unique hot water soaking pools to further attract vacationers to Lava Hot Springs, as well as make it a great place to call home.

-Learn more about our History and Museum
+Learn more about our History and the South Bannock County Historical Museum